vegastexteditor/Vegas/README.md

 Check It Out
 =====================
-  view it <a href="http://www.code.editor.vegasjs.com/master/src/vegas.html">online</a>
-  view your <a href="src/vegas.html">local copy</a>
+  View it <a href="http://www.code.editor.vegasjs.com/master/src/vegas.html">online</a>, view your <a href="src/vegas.html">local copy</a>,
-  or download the compiled <a href="http://download.editor.vegasjs.com/">version</a> here.
+  or download the <a href="http://download.editor.vegasjs.com/">compiled version</a>.

 Status
 =====================
-* Completed Working prototype: http://bit.ly/vegasprototype (Chrome seems to work)
+* Completed <a href="http://bit.ly/vegasprototype">editor prototype</a> (Chrome seems to work)
-* Built out rough skeleton of new architecture (will be evolving of course)
+* Built out rough skeleton of new architecture
-* Working on a robust GUI
+* Worked on a robust GUI
 * Figured out most of the new architecture, documentation pending.
-* Creating new "clean" branch removing unused code, etc.
+* Refactoring given lessons learned from robust GUI, Creating new "clean" branch removing unused code, etc.
 * Converting GUI work to the new branch
+* Converting objects to requirejs for dependency management

 Authors
 =====================